-As your business grows, it is essential to have a sound bookkeeping system.
-Keeping accurate financial records is crucial for many things such as preparing taxes to assessing the health of your business.
-A general ledger is one of the first tools a maturing small business needs to establish because all of your company’s financial reports, including its balance sheet, are prepared using information in the ledger.
+As your business grows, it is essential to have a sound small business bookkeeping system.
+Keeping accurate financial records is crucial for many things such as preparing taxes for assessing the health of your business.
+A general ledger is one of the first tools a maturing small business needs to establish because of all of your company’s financial reports, including its balance sheet, are prepared using information in the ledger.

 What is a General Ledger

 In the past, the general ledger was a large book where information was recorded by hand.
 It’s still possible to do your small business bookkeeping with a paper ledger, however, bookkeeping by hand takes 1,000 times longer resulting in most business owners and bookkeepers to handle general ledger tasks on their computers.

 A general ledger is a master document of all the accounts your company has—it’s the complete record of financial transactions over the life of your business.
 It details changes to the company’s assets, liabilities, equity accounts, and other financials, unlike the general journal which simply lists transactions chronologically.
 When there are increases or decreases in any of these accounts, it should be listed here.
 These entries can also reclassify amounts, correct accounting errors, and close accounts at the end of fiscal years.

 The general ledger is composed of many smaller ledgers or sub-ledgers of the money your business earns and spends.
 Depending on the type of sub ledger, it might contain information about transaction dates, descriptions, and amounts billed, paid, or received.
 As part of year-end tests, auditors may trace transactions from a subledger to the general ledger and from there to the financial statements, to ensure that transactions are being recorded properly in the accounting system.